 Welcome from the Executive Vice President for Academic Affairs and Provost

-This year, we welcome a freshman class of 2,850, selected from almost 40,000 applicants.
-The Class of 2022 is an exceptional group of students, even by Binghamton's high standards, boasting an average SAT score of 1380 (evidence-based reading and writing and mathematics) and a high school average of 95.
-Our new freshmen will be joined by 1,080 transfer students with an average GPA of 3.5, as well as 1,200 new graduate students recruited from across the country and around the world to study in doctoral and master's programs that are among the most competitive in the nation.
+This week, we welcome a freshman class of approximately 2,900, selected from more than 37,000 applicants.
+The class of 2023 is a remarkable group, boasting a mean SAT score of 1370 (evidence-based and writing and mathematics) and a high school average of 95.
+They will be joined by 1,010 transfer students with an average GPA of 3.5, as well as approximately 1,600 new graduate students recruited from across the country and around the world to study in doctoral and master’s programs that are among the best in the nation.

-We not only recruit some of the best students in the world, but we provide access to a high-quality education irrespective of students' financial situation.
-Almost 30 percent of our undergraduates are students of color, 28 percent are eligible for Pell grants and international students make up 16 percent of our student body.
-Our diversity is a strength that fosters robust discussions and offers our students and faculty a rich environment in which to teach and learn.
+We not only recruit top students, we provide access to an elite education to students irrespective of their financial situation.
+Almost 30% of our undergraduates are students of color, more than 25% are eligible for Pell assistance and 14% of our students come to us from over 90 countries around the world.
+Our diversity is a strength that fosters robust discussions and offers a rich environment in which to learn.

 In an academic world too often constrained by disciplines and departments, we have long been committed to interdisciplinary experimentation.
 From our renowned Center for Medieval and Renaissance Studies and Institute for Advanced Studies in the Humanities to our Center for Small Scale Systems Integration and Packaging and Developmental Exposure Alcohol Research Center, Binghamton faculty have collaborated with colleagues from different departments and schools — as well as from other universities — to produce path-breaking research.
-Building on this rich history, we recently established five Transdisciplinary Areas of Excellence (TAEs) http://www.binghamton.edu/tae/ that bring faculty together from a wide variety of disciplines to explore such critical issues as energy, health sciences, citizenship and human rights, sustainability, and material and visual culture.
-This bold approach has been so successful that we have added a sixth TAE — data science.
+Building on this rich history, we established five Transdisciplinary Areas of Excellence (TAEs), bringing faculty together from a wide variety of disciplines to explore such critical issues as energy, health sciences, citizenship and human rights, sustainability, and material and visual culture.
+This bold approach has been so successful that we recently added a sixth TAE — data science.

 We haven't achieved excellence by accident.
-Since our inception more than 70 years ago, we have planned carefully, executed our plans well, and linked planning and budgeting.
+Since our inception more than 70 years ago, we have planned carefully, executed well, and linked planning and budgeting.
 Under the leadership of President Harvey Stenger, we launched our Road Map Strategic Plan in 2013 through a process that involved widespread participation.
 The Road Map has guided resource allocation, allowed us to develop innovative programs and facilitated growth with quality.
-Through our Road Map Renewal process, a group of over 200 faculty, staff, students, and alumni identified four areas — data science, presidential diversity doctoral fellowships, expansion of our health sciences core, and a new college of nursing and health sciences — as areas for investment in the coming years.
+In 2017, through our Road Map Renewal process, a group of over 200 faculty, staff, students and alumni identified four areas — data science, presidential diversity doctoral fellowships, expansion of our health sciences core, and a new college of nursing and health sciences — as areas for investment in the coming years.

-I invite you to explore the Academic Affairs website where you will find a wealth of information on the programs and people that make Binghamton University a place that transforms lives and changes the world.
+To learn more about what makes Binghamton special, I invite you to explore the Academic Affairs website.
+You will find a wealth of information about the programs and people that make Binghamton University such an exciting place to work and study.

 Donald G. Nieman